All Episodes

 I think the majority of government people, I think the majority of people in this country are economically ignorant.

-And I think it's a result of the systematic efforts of government schools, grammar, high school college, to make sure that we don't know anything.
+And I think it's a result of the systematic efforts of government schools, grammar, high school, college, to make sure that we don't know anything.

 But if you are a self-employed person or if you have studied how things work, it's not that hard.

-I mean it's really pretty simple.
+I mean, it's really pretty simple.

 Economics are pretty simple.

-But these uh dudes that passed this law, the the guilty ones, not the ones that stood for our principles of freedom and democracy.
+But these dudes that passed this law, the guilty ones, not the ones that stood for our liberty.

-David Davis bless his heart.
+David Davis, bless his heart.

-It's a band-aid over top of a seething wound and they know that it could come again.
+It's a band-aid over top of a seething wound, and they know that it could come again.

 It is more like another knife in the wound.

-All right Elizabeth you're a thoughtful woman I have a I have a parting question for you.
+I have a parting question for you.

-If you are John McCain and you did not have the guts to stand up against this pig in a poke, what is the best thing you could say in the debate tomorrow to make clear that you are the guy to pilot this ship through the post bailout waters.
+If you are John McCain and you did not have the guts to stand up against this pig in a poke, what is the best thing you could say in the debate tomorrow to make clear that you are the guy to pilot this ship through the post-bailout waters?

-That's a hard question but this is what I would say to McCain I would say spend your time between now and tomorrow night doing some homework.
+I would say spend your time between now and tomorrow night doing some homework.

 Don't be ignorant on economics anymore.